danielrzhang/battleship-ai-simulator/README.md

  - Once download is complete, extract the files from the ZIP file.

 # Dependencies
- - Python 3 (3.1 at the very minimum)
+ - Python 3 (3.6 at the very minimum)
  - PyGame

 # Notes
- - Our class competed in a bracket to see whose AI was the most successful.
-I think we got 4th place.
+ - Our class competed in a bracket to see whose AI was the most successful and I think we got 4th place.
  - Special thanks to Kathleen for carrying the team through this project :D